-- 1. Press battery check button on top for current status or look for low battery light. - 2.
+- Press battery check button on top for current status or look for low battery light. - 2.
 To replace battery, open battery door, remove old battery and replace with same type/size.

-PROBLEM POSSIBLE CAUSE CORRECTIVE ACTION No oxygen flowing from Cylinder is empty.
+PROBLEM POSSIBLE CAUSE CORRECTIVE ACTION No oxygen flowing from cannula Cylinder is empty.
 Check pressure gauge.
-If cylinder is cannula 1 empty, replace with new full cylinder.
-Cannula connection to regulator is Check tubing connection to loose. regulator.
+If cylinder is empty, replace with new full cylinder.
+Cannula connection to regulator is loose.
+Check tubing connection to regulator.
 Cylinder valve is off.
 Check cylinder valve to ensure it is open.
 Flow control is off.
 Check flow control to ensure it is on.
 Battery is dead (if using battery operated conserving device).
 Change battery in device.
-Not using special double lumen Connect double lumen nasal cannula cannula (if using pneumatic to device. conserving device).
-Oxygen cylinder hisses and Regulator is not tightly connected to Turn cylinder off.
-Tighten regulator leaking oxygen. cylinder. connection to cylinder.
+Not using special double lumen cannula (if using pneumatic conserving device).
+Connect double lumen nasal cannula to device.
+Oxygen cylinder hisses and leaking oxygen.
+Regulator is not tightly connected to cylinder.
+Turn cylinder off.
+Tighten regulator connection to cylinder.

-\Contact your medical equipment supplier if you are unable to resolve the problem.
+^{}Contact your medical equipment supplier if you are unable to resolve the problem.